top of page

 Multi-state, state, local and tribal grantees recruit, train, and manage AmeriCorps members in direct service and capacity building activities to address unmet community needs in six focus areas: education, healthy futures, environmental stewardship, veterans and military families, disaster services, and economic opportunity.

 AmeriCorps members help organizations expand services, build capacity, develop partnerships, leverage resources, create sustainable programs, and recruit and manage other volunteers.
-Each year, AmeriCorps engages more than 80,000 members in intensive service with thousands of nonprofit, faith-based, and community organizations, helping them expand their reach and better meet their mission.
+Each year, AmeriCorps engages more than 200,000 members and volunteers in intensive service with thousands of nonprofit, faith-based, and community organizations, helping them expand their reach and better meet their mission.

 Eligibility to Apply for an AmeriCorps State Grant